Jayashree-Bigdata/Project-0_MealDB/README.md

 1. Meal database actually contains the different types of country foods
 2. Meal database-(MongoDB, python)

-# import required modules
+# import some of the libraries we are going to use
+Here we are quering a MongoDB database using Pymongo Firstly we insert the data into the database

 import warnings
 from pymongo import MongoClient warnings.filterwarnings('ignore')

-# connection to the client
+# connection to the  Mongo client
 client = MongoClient('localhost',27017)

+# get the database
+database = client["MealDB"]

+# create collection
+info_data = database["collection"]

+we use the data from a meal delivery company that operates in multiple places.
+Here MealDB contains
+- meal_id
+- category
+- cuisine

 # Mongodb commands
+# to insert_many()

+inserting data

+manyRecords = [
+    {"meal_id":2700,'category':'hjk'},
+    {"meal_id":2701,'category':'jik'}
+]
+info_data.insert_many(manyRecords)

 # to find_one()
 info_data.find_one()